Seekatar/seekatar.github.io/_posts/2026-01-30-ps-start-thread-1.md

 4      Job4            ThreadJob       Completed     False           PowerShell           …
 ```

-If you `Receive-Job` again, you'll get nothing since nothing more has been output since the last `Receive-Job`.
+If you `Receive-Job` again, you'll get nothing since `HasMoreData` is `False`.
 To remove the jobs, use `Remove-Job`

 You can use `Receive-Job` to wait for a job and delete it in one step.
-In this example we'll see the output as it is produced.
+In this example, you'll see the output as it is produced.

 ```powershell
 Start-ThreadJob -ScriptBlock $sb | Receive-Job -Wait -AutoRemoveJob